-- When you have completed and signed the form, tear off the top copy and post it in the box provided.
-Boxes are available at: the Airport departures and arrivals, Harbour terminal arrivals and departures, Outbound car compund waiting room and Customs car clearance hall.
+- When you have completed and signed the form, tear off the top copy and take it to a customs Red point.
 The second copy may be deposited at your point of destination.
 The third copy is for you to keep as evidence of your declaration.
 Customs Officers of the Guernsey Border Agency may question you about your cash.
 They will not detain properly declared cash if they have no reason to doubt its legitimacy.
 Cash which is suspected of being used in connection with or representing the proceeds of crime may be seized.

 Can Customs Officers seize my cash?

 - Yes, if you fail to declare it or if it is suspected to be the proceeds of crime.